 Outside Germany, copies of documents can be officially certified by:

 - German embassies and consulates

-- The school or university that issued the document.
+- In the EU: The school or university that issued the document.
 In this case, copies must be certified by the school’s head teacher or the university’s dean/president and include an official stamp.
 This stamp should show the official emblem of the institution.
 A stamp consisting of text only is not acceptable.
 Certifications provided by the secretary’s office of one of the above individuals are not acceptable.